kasparpalgi/svelte-multilang-codegen/README.md

       3. For each key in the EN JSON, if it doesn’t exist in the language JSON, call OpenAI to create a translation.
    3. Finally, write or update the language JSON file with the translations.

+## TODO

+* On bigger projects expensive to ship for AI all the translations every time
+* Check what others think

 ## Installation

 1. Install